amzn/amazon-pay-sdk-java/README.md

 request.setTransactionTimeout("0"); //Set to 0 for synchronous mode request.setCaptureNow("true"); // Set this to true if you want to capture the amount in the same API call response = client.authorize( request);

-# You will need the Amazon Authorization Id from the
-# Authorize API response if you decide to make the
-# Capture API call separately.
-amazon_authorization_id = response.get_element('AuthorizeResponse/AuthorizeResult/AuthorizationDetails','AmazonAuthorizationId')

-# Set a unique id for your current capture of
-# this payment.
-capture_reference_id = 'Your Unique Id'

 # Make the Capture API call if you did not set the
 # 'capture_now' parameter to 'true'.
 There are